 - When a deduction made by your employer is more than your taxable income

-- If your taxable income is less than the basic exemption limit, you can avoid paying TDS on your salary by submitting Form 13 to your jurisdictional Income Tax Officer.
+- To get TDS refund on your salary, you must note that if your taxable income is less than the basic exemption limit, avoid paying TDS on your salary by submitting Form 13 to your jurisdictional Income Tax Officer.

 - You can give the TDS deductor the Nil deduction order issued under Section 197.